Damascus Chef's Knife - INFO & SHOP

 The slightly curved blade of this knife is perfectly designed for slicing.
-So you can divide your ingredients in a single, fluid motion.
+A somewhat rounded edge allows you to divide your ingredients in a single, fluid motion.

 Cooking knives are available in different price ranges.
-Cheaper knives are usually made of stamped steel and the more expensive ones are made from forged steel.
-Forged steel knives hold their edge better which means they stay sharp for a longer time.
+Cheaper knives are usually made of stamped steel, and the more expensive ones are made from forged steel.